 On selected models, you can buy two compost bins and receive the second bin half price.
 Further details are available on its website.

 More information and advice about home composting and the multi-buy scheme can be found on the Hertfordshire WasteAware and Recycle Now websites.

 Food waste caddies

-Every household in the borough is entitled to one five-litre kitchen caddy and one 23-litre kerbside caddy.
-The kitchen caddy will help you to collect food waste which can then be emptied into either your home compost bin or into the kerbside caddy for weekly collection.
+Most households in the borough are entitled to one five-litre kitchen caddy and one 23-litre kerbside caddy or communal food waste bin dependent on location.
+The kitchen caddy will help you to collect food waste which can then be emptied into either your home compost bin, kerbside caddy or communal food waste bin for weekly collection.
 If you have not already received one you can request a kitchen caddy using our online forms.

 Remember, unlike a home composter your kerbside food waste collection is for all food waste including meat waste, cooked vegetables and plate scraps.